List of Days of Our Lives characters introduced in the 2020s: Charlie Dale

 Charlie Dale, played by Mike Manning, made his first appearance on October 6, 2020.
 Charlie is introduced as an intern at Titan Industries.

 Charlie's shirt is ruined when juice spills on him after a confrontation between his bosses Xander and Philip Kiriakis.
 Xander gives Charlie money to replace his shirt and the drinks, but on his way back to the office, Charlie collides with Claire (Isabel Durant), spilling the drinks on his new shirt.
 Claire apologizes and Charlie ask her on a date.
 Claire warns him to be careful working at Titan.
 Charlie comforts Claire as she grieves the loss the death of her aunt Ciara (Konefal) and as she struggles with the news that her ex-boyfriend Tripp (Adams) has been accused of rape.
 However, Charlie is dejected when he spies Claire kissing another ex-boyfriend, Theo Carver (Cameron Johnson).
 After Claire's friend Jan Spears (Heather Lindell), makes him listen, Claire explains that it was a mistake and that Theo is in her past and Charlie agrees to accompany her to her parents' wedding.
 He is later recruited by both Philip and Xander to spy on the other, and when Xander learns that the truth, he promises Charlie a promotion if he continues working against Philip.
 After his second date with Claire, Charlie is summoned by his estranged mother – Ava Vitali (Tamara Braun).
 Ava informs Charlie that his brother Tripp was accused of raping Allie (Arnold) and despite multiple DNA tests, she knows he is innocent.
 Ava forces Charlie him to admit that he raped Allie and fathered her baby when Ava enlisted him to keep an eye on Tripp in London.
 Though the charges have been dropped, Ava wants Charlie to come forward to restore Tripp's reputation.
 A bitter Charlie knocks Ava out and takes her prisoner furious at her for her rejection while she loves Tripp unconditionally.
 Charlie leaves Ava tied up at his apartment as he accompanies Claire to her grandparents' house for Christmas.
 Charlie is stunned when Claire introduces him to her to Allie and makes a quick excuse to leave.

 Manning announced his casting on social media on September 29, 2020.
-Manning had auditioned for casting director Marnie Saitta multiple times dating all the way back to 2013.
+Manning had auditioned for casting director Marnie Saitta multiple times dating back to 2013.
 This time, "it was just a case of the right fit, the right role at the right time."
 Manning was familiar with a few of the cast members including Mary Beth Evans and Brandon Beemer as he worked opposite the actors on The Bay, and Adams who is a friend, all of whom warned Manning about the taping speed.
 "The role has become so much more complex than I originally realized in the audition process" Manning said to Soap Opera Digest.
-He continued, "The more I find out about Charlie, the more excited I am about him…"
+He continued, "The more I find out about Charlie, the more excited I am about him..."